 Phone: (206) 296-5494

-Human Resources Technician
+Human Resources Assistant

 Phone: (206) 296-2123

 Ms. Rose first graduated Seattle University in 1992 and never left, as many staff and faculty fondly remember.
 She pursued multiple degrees over her time at the University and worked in most of the departments within the College of Arts and Sciences.
 In 2016, she came out of retirement to work with the Military Science/ROTC program until her passing in 2018.
 During her two years with the Brady Battalion, she helped with everything from organizing events to offering advice and support to all the Cadets who came in.
-She filled the office with her laughter and her wit and is missed every day.
+She filled the office with her laughter and her wit and is greatly missed.
 Ms. Rose is survived by her husband Mike and their three children and five grandchildren, and the Brady Battalion thanks them for sharing the wonderful Ms. Rose with us.